hilow2341/WeatherDashboard/README.md

 ## Resources
 This page was built using the API created and provided by Open Weather.
 It uses their APIs for current weather, 5 day / 3 hour weather forecast, and UV Index.

+The geolocation API is built into the Chrome web browser.